 Right.

-We could set up a nice agenda for eighteen, get that done, run for reelection as a party of uh prosperity and jobs and take home pay and a party that kept its word.
+We could set up a nice agenda for 18, get that done, run for re-election as a party of prosperity and jobs and take-home pay and a party that kept its word, win a nice victory in the House, pick up six or seven Senate seats, and be in good shape.

-I mean, the the part of what made me start talking about the art of the deal was the president had a perfectly good infrastructure press conference.
+I mean, the part of what made me start talking about the art of the deal was the president had a perfectly good infrastructure press conference.

-He had exactly the right people there to answer questions, and then his combative nature took over and he decided he had to go back and refight Charlottesville.
+And then his combative nature took over, and he decided he had to go back and refight Charlottesville.

-You know what's fascinating after your five plus years as speaker, you did write a book, Lessons Learned the Hard Way.
+After your five-plus years as speaker, you did write a book, Lessons Learned the Hard Way.

 Absolutely.

-And I'm and I'm I'm also identifying I I saw Ronald Reagan go through two cycles like this August of nineteen eighty in the campaign, and then the Iran Contra problem in late nineteen eighty six, and both times he had to reset.
+And I'm also identifying, I saw Ronald Reagan go through two cycles like this: August of 1980 in the campaign, and then the Iran-Contra problem in late 1986.

-He had to recognize where he was, what wasn't working, what had to be fixed, and in a and he had and he was very disciplined.
+He had to recognize where he was, what wasn't working, what had to be fixed.

-I mean I mean, this is one of the things I think the President Trump has not yet really picked up on.
+I mean, this is one of the things I think that President Trump has not yet really picked up on, that part of Reagan's great achievement was a level of discipline that was amazing.

 All right, we'll take a break.

-We'll come back, we'll have more with New Gingrich.
+We'll have more with Newt Gingrich.

-You know, I've been thinking a lot about this, and as I went through the history on television the last couple of nights of the Democratic Party, and every two years and every four years, they they go back to that same playbook where they play the race card.
+You know, I've been thinking a lot about this, and as I went through the history on television the last couple of nights of the Democratic Party, and every two years and every four years, they go back to that same playbook where they play the race card.

-You know all the examples.
+And you know all the examples.

 It happens every year.